duckdb/duckdb-web/docs/api/wasm/extensions.md

 | tpcds                                                                                                                  | Adds TPC-DS data generation and query support                                      |                 |
 | tpch                                                                                                                   | Adds TPC-H data generation and query support                                       |                 |

-WebAssembly is basically an additional platform, and there might be platform specific limitations that make some extension not be able to match their native capabilities or to perform them in a different way.
+WebAssembly is basically an additional platform, and there might be platform specific limitations that make some extensions not able to match their native capabilities or to perform them in a different way.
 We will document here relevant differences for DuckDB-hosted extensions.

 #### HTTPFS